brc-dd/animated-tailwindcss/README.md

 - Also, note that only enabling the JIT mode does not enable the experimental arbitrary value support provided by this package.
 You need to explicitly opt-in by passing `{experimental: true}` as second param.

+- Since v2.6.0, you can also customize the translating distance of some of the animations using classes like this: `animate-distance-[100px]`.

 ## Notes

 ### Using with [Tailwind IntelliSense](vscode:extension/bradlc.vscode-tailwindcss)